nadinepuetzer/arvato_capstone_project/README.md

 - 'DIAS Attributes - Values 2017.xlsx' and 'DIAS Information Levels - Attributes 2017.xlsx' : Two excel files including columns and value descriptions

 ## Acknowledgements
 Thanks to Udacity for such an amazing project to learn professional data science skills.
 Further thanks to Arvato / Bertelsman to provide the use case and the required data.
-Thanks to all the

 ## License
 Copyright (c) 2023 Nadine Puetzer